 It’s got the best of the Swinging Sixties

 In the Oval Drawing Room, you will come across a trio of exquisite paintings.
 Taking centre stage is Les hasards heureux de l’escarpolette (The Swing) by Jean-Honoré Fragonard (1767).
 It is his most famous work, and it’s deliciously naughty.
-It’s my favourite painting in London, and it’s worth a trip to the Wallace just to see this one erotic Rococo masterpiece.
+It’s my favourite painting in London, and it’s worth a trip to the Wallace Collection just to see this one erotic Rococo masterpiece.

 It’s full of original pin-ups

 There’s a lot of flesh on show at the Wallace, and some of these seductively delightful pieces might get you hot under the collar.
 One of my favourite miniaturists, Jacques Charlier, was a painter in the court of Louis XV, receiving his orders from Madame de Pompadour.
-There are several examples of his works at the Wallace.
+There are several examples of his works at the Wallace Collection.

 Tea off in one of the prettiest conservatories in London

 The Wallace Restaurant serves breakfast, lunch and afternoon tea in a quiet, light-filled, pink oasis.
 The restaurant is open on Friday and Saturday evenings, so you can dine under the stars.
 I just wish it would revert it to its original name: Café Bagatelle.
 It’s the perfect name for such a pretty noshery, don’t you think?